CNAG-Biomedical-Informatics/pheno-ranker/README.md

 The author requests that any published work that utilizes `Pheno-Ranker` includes a cite to the the following reference:

 Rueda, M et al., (2023).
-Advancing Semantic Similarity Analysis of Phenotypic Data Stored in GA4GH Standards and Beyond. _Manuscript in preparation_.
+Advancing Semantic Similarity Analysis of Phenotypic Data Stored in GA4GH Standards and Beyond. _Submitted_.

 # AUTHOR